bbauska/TUMx-DWAPNx/README.md

 This function is defined as below.
 So, relationships is a function, which accepts a request, an incoming request, and has as a second object, the response, the outgoing response.
-What we do is we find objects in the relationships model, which we are going to explain shortly, so, don\'t worry.
+What we do is we find objects in the relationships model, which we are going to explain shortly, so, don&apos;t worry.
 If the find is successful, we will return the results of defined in the last meaningful line of code of this example, which is - response dot status 200 dot send results.
 Notice that status 200 in HTTP protocol, status 200 means